 Continue Reading: 25 tips for writing the user experience

 Matt Saunders is a writer, web designer and coach.
 He’s worked in the digital sector for over 15 years and supports freelancers and small business founders in their personal and professional growth.
-He coaches copywriters to help them build businesses they love and has written a free ebook to help freelancers do business on their own terms.
+He coaches freelancers to help them build businesses they love and has created a freelancer course to help freelancers do business on their own terms.